 - Click through the different tabs on the main window to view the following information:

-- Tickets: View your assigned, requested, or CC'd tickets.
+- Tickets: View your assigned, requested, followed, or CC'd tickets.
 See Viewing your tickets activity in your profile for more information.

 - Help Center: View your number of articles, community posts, comments, votes, and subscriptions.
 See Viewing your Help Center activity in your profile for more information.